valeIT/valeIT.github.io/_posts/2019-11-09-view-model-repository.md

 }
 ```

-The repository acts as middleman between the outside world (api/db) and the view and configures the viewModel.
+The responsabilities or the repository are not only to fetch the model, but also to configure the viewModel and update the view.
+In bigger apps this might be too much for one object and you might want to split this into multiple object for each responsibility, but I found that for most apps this is a good astraction that separates concerns, but does not create too much boilerplate.

-From the controller we add the repository and we get the viewModel:
+From the controller we add the repository and we load the model.
+For each cell we ask the repository for the corresponding viewModel and populate the cell with it:

 ```
 private let repository = AmountRepository()